Eve Online: Development

 According to the developers, Eve Online evolved from the classic computer game Elite, which itself was based on concepts from the science-fiction role-playing game Traveller.
 Eve combined concepts from Elite with the multi player chat and player-versus-player aspects of Ultima Online.
 Elite had four single-player aspects: missions, mining, trade routes and combat with random hostile NPCs, all of which are aspects of the first incarnations of Eve Online.

 One of the original developers of Elite, David Braben, believes Eve Online is a reimplementation of the 1980s game, not its true successor.
 Some of the developers (John Cameron, James Cassidy, Joe Chaney) also believe that this game creates a world where players can become someone else only possible in their imaginations.

 Both the server and the client software for Eve Online are developed in Stackless Python, a variant of the Python programming language.
 Stackless Python allows a relatively large number of players to perform tasks without the overhead of using the call stack used in the standard Python distribution.
 This frees the game developers from performing some routine work and allows them to apply changes to the game universe without resetting the server.
 However, the Eve cluster is taken offline daily for database and server maintenance.

+In July 2026, Fenris Creations announced that Carbon, their cross-platform game engine framework, is now open source.